 Can you freeze Roasted Sweet Potatoes?

 Yes.
 Keep in an airtight container for up to 3 months.
 For best results, thaw in the fridge overnight.
-However you may also reheat directly from frozen in the oven, by adding an extra 5 minutes.
+However, you may also reheat directly from frozen in a 300°F for 15 minutes.

 How do you reheat Sweet Potato Cubes?